PseudoPower/AFSM/README.md

 To run this example, just type `make RPN` or `ghci examples/RPN.hs -isrc/`.
 The makefile will be maintained for all examples.
 Then you can run `main` function and type some infix expressions, such as  `3 * (2 - 3) + (4 - 2 * 3), 3 + 4 * 2 / (1 - 5) * 2 + 3`.

 It is also known as postfix notation, and it is very straightforward example.
 The input is the infix expression, and the output is the value.
 First, we build a SM named in2post to convert infix notation to postfix expression.
-Then we build a SM named post2ret to evaluate the valus.
+Then we build a SM named post2ret to evaluate the values.
 Finally, we use them to compose `in2ret = in2post >>> post2ret`.